-- 3.11 The 0500 hour is the peak hour for departures.
+- 3.10 The 0500 hour is the peak hour for departures.
 As can be seen in Table 3.1, the proposal adds 1 extra departure movement to the limit in this hour, which would take it from 35 to 36.
 In each modelled schedule, the 0500 hour is full of departures, as is the case in reality.
-In the 0600 hour, it was proposed to also add 1 extra departure to the limit, bringing it from 30 to 31.
+In the 0600 hour, it is proposed to also add 1 extra departure, bringing the limit from 30 to 31.
 However, the forecast schedule includes only 28 departures in this hour.
-Thus, there is scope for additional departure slots to be allocated; indeed, we note that the limit has been reached on certain days in the current season. - 3.12 Given that the departure metrics peak between 0500 and 0700, and that the relative firebreak provided by the 0600 hour could potentially be undermined by additional departures, we asked Helios to add three departures in the 0600 hour to the forecast schedule.
+Thus, there is scope for additional departure slots to be allocated; indeed, we note that the limit has been reached on certain days in the current season. - 3.11 Given that the departure metrics peak between 0500 and 0700, and that the relative firebreak provided by the 0600 hour could potentially be undermined by additional departures, we asked Helios to add three departures in the 0600 hour to the forecast schedule.
 The schedule was then coordinated according to both the Summer 2017 and the proposed Summer 2018 runway limits, such that in both scenarios, the departure limits for 0500 and 0600 are reached.
 Results from this comparison are set out in Table 3.4.

-Table 3.4: Summer 2018 Forecast Schedule with three extra Departures in 0600 UTC, Coordinated toSummer 2017 and Proposed 2018 Limits
+Table 3.4: Summer 2018 forecast schedule with three extra departures in 0600 UTC, coordinated toSummer 2017 and proposed 2018 limits